IvicaDuspara/OpenCV-practice/Task01-Edge detection and highlighter/README.md

 <a name="Run"></a>
 ##Running

-Program takes one argument which is:
+Program takes two arguments which is:
+1. Path, which can be:
-+ Path to an image you want to test
+    + Absolute/relative path to an image you want to test
     + 1 - Loads first resource image
     + 2 - Loads second resource image
+2. Working mode which can be:
+    + 1 - Edge detection
+    + 2 - Highlighter
 ```
-username@user: ~$ ./Task01 1
+username@user: ~$ ./Task01 1 1
 ```

 ![Alt text](./resources/usage1.png?raw=true "Edge detection with no blur")